ZweHtet991997/AIVibeCoding/public/ADMIN_DASHBOARD_CHATBOT_DOCUMENTATION.md

 **Q: What happens when I publish a form?**
 A: Publishing makes the form available to assigned users.
 They'll be notified and can start filling out the form immediately.

-### Approval Process Questions
+### Submissions Review Questions

 **Q: How do I know when there are new submissions to review?**
-A: Check the "Total Pending Approvals" card on the dashboard and the Approvals section for new submissions.
+A: Check the "Total Pending Approvals" card on the dashboard and the Submissions section for new submissions.

 **Q: What should I consider when approving or rejecting a submission?**
 A: Review all form data carefully, check for completeness and accuracy, and ensure it meets your organization's requirements.